reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 # Usage With TypeScript

-It is one of Redux Toolkit's design targets to offer great integration with TypeScript.
+Redux Toolkit is written in TypeScript, and its API is designed to enable great integration with TypeScript applications.

 This page is intended to give an overview of all common usecases and the most probable pitfalls you might encounter when using RTK with TypeScript.

 **If you encounter any problems with the Types that are not described on this page, please open an Issue!**

-## Using configureStore with TypeScript
+## Using `configureStore` with TypeScript

 Using [configureStore](../api/configureStore.ms) should not need any additional typings.
 You might, however, want to extract the `RootState` type and the `Dispatch` type.

 ### Getting the `State` type

-The easiest way of getting the `State` type is to define the root reducer in advance and extract it's `ReturnType`.
+The easiest way of getting the `State` type is to define the root reducer in advance and extract its `ReturnType`.
-It's recommend to give it a different name like `RootState` to prevent confusion, as the type name `State` is usually overused.
+It is recommend to give the type a different name like `RootState` to prevent confusion, as the type name `State` is usually overused.

 ```typescript
 import { combineReducers } from '@reduxjs/toolkit'